 For the “send” section, I wanted to display the names of the FXs for both sides (and move the descriptions of the rings / buttons to the flip alternative text), but the code won’t allow for duplicates.
 Completely understandable on Propellerhead’s part.

-How to install the MJ Enhanced Combo Extender remote map
+How to install the MJ Enhanced Combo Extender remote map and codecs

 Configuring the mixers (X-Touch or MCU)